WaldemarBoichuk/movies_v1/README.md

-## How to code a website, movie trailer
+## Code a website, movie trailer practise.

-This week I turn a design created last week, to front-end html & css.
+In this week my front-end practise i turn a design created last week, to front-end html & css.